liflab/petitpoucet/Readme.md

 ### Project structure

-The
+Petit Poucet is structured with a small *Core* library containing only the essential classes and interfaces that are required in any project.
+In the repository, this corresponds to the `Source/Core` folder, which compiles into the `petitpoucet-core.jar` file.

+Extensions specific to some use cases are located in the remaining folders inside `Source`.
+For instance, the `Functions` folder compiles into a library named `petitpoucet-functions.jar`, and, as its name implies, defines elementary functions for arithmetic, vector and string manipulation.

 ### Compiling

 Open a command prompt to the `Source` folder of the project.
-First, download the dependencies by typing:

-    ant download-deps

 Then, compile the sources by simply typing:

     ant